dimagi/commcare-cloud/docs/source/changelog/0080-copy-invitation-supply-point-fields-to-location.md

 Copy data from `supply_point` field to `location` field in `Invitation` model to prevent errors with future migrations to the `users_invitation` table.

-This operation is required for all environment regardless of feature usage.
+This operation is required for all environments regardless of feature usage.

 ## Details
 In the `Invitation` model, the `supply_point` field will be replaced by a foreign key reference